cni7/cni7/README.md

 - 👋 Hi, I’m Srinivasan Dhamodharan
 - 👀 I’m interested in Computer Vision, Machine Vision, Robotics, Ai
 - 🌱 I’m currently learning  DL/Gen-Ai
-- 💞️ I’m looking to collaborate on Comput
+- 💞️ I’m looking to collaborate on projects involving Computer vision and robotics
-- 📫 How to reach me ...
+- 📫 How to reach me cnivasand@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: He/him
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: ----

 <!---
 cni7/cni7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.